RantAI-dev/Book3-DSAR/content/docs/Part-II/Chapter-8.md

 ## 8.2.
 Finding the Minimum and Maximum in Rust
 <p style="text-align: justify;">
 When dealing with the problem of finding the minimum and maximum values in a dataset, the most straightforward approach is a naive one.
 This method involves iterating through the dataset and comparing each element to the current minimum and maximum values.
 As we traverse the dataset, we update the minimum and maximum values whenever we encounter an element smaller than the current minimum or larger than the current maximum.
-The time complexity of this approach is O(n), where n is the number of elements in the dataset.
+The time complexity of this approach is $O(n)$, where n is the number of elements in the dataset.
 This complexity arises because we must examine each element to ensure that no smaller or larger values are missed.
 </p>

 <p style="text-align: justify;">